piazzesiNiccolo/ASE/04_testing.md

 - shows that unit does what is supposed to do
 - reveal unit defects

 **Partition testing strategy**
-- Idenitfy groups of inputs that should be treated equally
+- Identify groups of inputs that should be treated equally
 - choose tests from each group
 - rule of thumb: choose test cases on boundaries and at midpoint  of each partition

 **Guideline-based testing strategy**

-- Design test cases by using existing guidelines, e.g
+- Design test cases by using existing guidelines, e.g.
   - test sequences of different size, including 0 and 1
   - Inputs that forces the system to generate all error messages
   - force invalid outputs to be generated